 Oral hygiene is key to ensuring that the teeth and gums are healthy during braces treatment.
 A good oral hygiene routine can also prevent food buildup that attracts harmful bacteria that cause tooth decay and gum disease.
-Here we will review oral hygiene tips to follow when you receive braces from Children’s Dental Specialties in Worcester, MA.
+We provide comprehensive orthodontic services to our new and existing patients.
+Here, we will review oral hygiene tips to follow when you receive braces from Children’s Dental Specialties in Worcester, MA.

 Oral Hygiene with Braces in Worcester, MA